Applying for a CPF Scholarship

 If you are unable to complete the application form online for accessibility reasons, please contact Hilary Nixon, PhD at hilary.nixon@sjsu.edu.

-The deadline to apply is Friday, June 14, 2024, 11:59 p.m.
-Pacific Daylight Time.
+The deadline to apply for the 2025 CPF Scholarships is Monday, June 16, 2025, 11:59 p.m.
+Pacific time.

 Available Scholarships